Valuation

 Users complete initial setup by rolling the robot through their home once for mapping, labeling drop zones in a mobile app, and training object recognition with their phone camera.
 Daily operation involves voice commands or scheduled routines, with the robot automatically emptying collected items into a 10-liter detachable bin and returning to its charging dock.

 The platform integrates with smart home ecosystems including Matter, SmartThings, and HomeKit, enabling coordination with lighting, security cameras, and other connected devices.
-A human-in-the-loop learning system captures edge cases for remote resolution and distributes successful solutions back to the robot fleet through over-the-air updates.
+The robot learns from in-home deployment data using end-to-end neural networks operating on near-raw sensor and motor signals — an autonomy-first approach that Vogt argues gives the system common-sense reasoning from day one without relying on teleoperation.
+The company explicitly rejects teleoperation in homes on privacy and scalability grounds, distributing successful task solutions back to the fleet through over-the-air updates.

 Business Model